-OneStep ABACard® Hematrace® Test Kit
+• OneStep ABACard® Hematrace® Test Kit

-- 4.1 Label an ABACard® Hematrace® test device for each sample, including controls. - 4.2 Add samples to the buffer provided (generally \sim 2mm x 2mm stain cutting or \sim 1/16 to \sim 1/8 of cotton swabs) and allow them to extract at room temperature for 5-30 minutes (longer, if necessary for aged stains). - 4.3 Apply $\sim 150 \mu l$ (4 drops with provided dropper) of a sample extract to the 'S' well of its corresponding test device and incubate at room temperature for ≤ 10 minutes. - 4.4 A positive result is indicated by the appearance (within 10 minutes) of a pink line in both the control 'C' and test 'T' areas.
+- 4.1 Label an ABACard® Hematrace® test device for each sample.
+NOTE: If not used in the laboratory within a six month period, include controls and document on the Infrequent Test Log (427-QC). - 4.2 Add samples to 200 μl of the buffer provided (generally ~2mm x 2mm stain cutting or $\sim 1/16$ to $\sim 1/8$ of cotton swabs) and allow them to extract at room temperature for 5-30 minutes (longer, if necessary for aged stains). - 4.3 Apply ~80μl (2 drops with provided dropper) of a sample extract to the 'S' well of its corresponding test device and incubate at room temperature for ≤ 10 minutes. - 4.4 A positive result is indicated by the appearance (within 10 minutes) of a pink line in both the control 'C' and test 'T' areas.
 A negative result is indicated by the absence of a pink line (after 10 minutes) in the 'T' area of a test device.
 Results are inconclusive anytime a pink line fails to develop in the 'C' area.

 - 5.1 Samples must be at room temperature for the test.
-If extracts have been stored in refrigerator/freezer, allow them to reach room temperature before proceeding. - 5.2 Both positive (known human bloodstain) and negative (extraction buffer alone) controls are used. - 5.3 Since the reaction time is dependent on hemoglobin concentration, as well as other sample-specific factors, it is necessary to wait the full 10-minute incubation before reporting a negative result.
-However, a positive reaction may occur in much less time.
+If extracts have been stored in refrigerator/freezer, allow them to reach room temperature before proceeding. - 5.2 Both positive (known human bloodstain) and negative (extraction buffer alone) controls are used in the event the test has not been performed in the laboratory in a six month period.